thisdougb/cleango/README.md

 #### Goal

-A re-usable GoLang template, that saves me time and ensures I start projects with a good structure.
+A re-usable GoLang template for a web/api server, that saves me time and ensures I start projects with a good structure.

 #### Strategy